Songs

 Click Here for tab for Bad Moon Rising by Creedence Clearwater Revival

-It primarily uses the chords D, A, and G. Although there are lots of cool little inflections and small strumming tweaks that give it its own personality.
-The strumming pattern primarily sticks to D-D-UDUD-D.
+It primarily uses the chords D, A, and G, although there are lots of cool little inflections and small strumming tweaks that give it its own personality.
+The strumming pattern primarily sticks to D-D-UDUD-D – if you’ve played a few folk rock songs at this point, it should be old hat for you!

 Born in the USA by Bruce Springsteen